athenarc/UDFBench/README.md

 - **4 Aggregate UDFs**
 - **14 Table UDFs**, covering various subtypes

-The UDFs are implemented for all supported engines and are organized by type and engine in the `udfs` folder.
+The UDFs are implemented for all supported engines and are organized by type in the `udfs` folder of each engine.

 ---